Correspondence-free online human motion retargeting: Related Work

 \subsection{Shape deformation transfer}

 Shape deformation transfer methods operate directly on the surface either by using representations of 3D body shape that disentangle shape and pose~\cite{zhou2020unsupervised,cosmo2020limp} or by optimising mesh deformations~\cite{sumner2004deformation,baran2009semantic, zhou2010deformation, boukhayma2017surface}.
 Some works~\cite{sumner2004deformation,baran2009semantic} consider motion retargeting as pose deformation transfer, encoding the pose of the source character and transferring the deformation of the associated mesh to the target.
 Other works~\cite{basset2021neural} consider motion retargeting as shape deformation transfer, encoding the shape identity of the target character and transferring it to the source character.
-These works showed impressive results but always operate on meshes in correspondence.
+A recent work adds short-term temporal context by considering $4$ consecutive frames~\cite{regateiro2022temporal}.
+These works showed impressive results by operating on meshes in correspondence.
 As providing spatio-temporal correspondences between source and target meshes is a difficult task, Wang~\etal~\cite{wang2020neural} propose a new style transfer approach that learns to transfer a character’s shape style onto another posed character while learning correspondences between point clouds with different structures.
-This work shows good results for per-frame pose transfer but suffers from stretching artefacts in case of body contacts or limbs in proximity.
-To remove these artefacts, recent works add temporal context by considering $3-4$ consecutive frames.
-Chen~\etal~\cite{chen2021aniformer} include temporal information using a sequence-to-sequence architecture that operates on unstructured 4D data, by requiring an entire target sequence instead of a single target frame.
-Regateiro~\etal~\cite{regateiro2022temporal} use a recurrent neural network that extracts the temporal information from the source motion, which leads outstanding results.

-These deformation-based approaches cannot be extended to learn long-term temporal context beyond a few consecutive frames due to computational complexity.
-We show experimentally that our method performs almost on par with Regateiro~\etal~\cite{regateiro2022temporal}, without having access to correspondence information.
+Chen~\etal~\cite{chen2021aniformer} extend this work to include short-term temporal information of $3$ frames.
+This improves results at the cost of requiring a target sequence instead of a single target frame as input during training.
+Deformation-based approaches cannot be extended to learn long-term temporal context beyond a few consecutive frames due to computational complexity.
+We show experimentally that our method outperforms neural pose transfer (NPT)~\cite{wang2020neural}, the only existing correspondence-free method that can be trained without sequence-level supervision.